-It is critical that the Synchronization Servers (primary and secondary) have their configuration remain identical.
-Both servers should be registered to the "all servers" group.
-All dsconfig changes need to be applied to the server group "all servers".
+ImportantIt is critical that the Synchronization Servers (primary and figuration remain identical.
+Both servers should be registe group.
+All dsconfig changes need to be applied to the s ed to the "all servers" --- -------------------------

 To Install a Redundant Failover Server

 Before you install the redundant failover server, you should already have an existing Synchronization Server instance configured and running.